 My research concerns social studies of energy and climate change.
-In collaboration with the EPSRC Centre on Innovation and Energy Demand, our research group is studying comparative European heat and energy efficiency policies and practices.
-Recent Heat and the City research focused on urban energy governance and organisation in globalising markets.
-Further work is analysing local engagement in energy developments (funding from Energy Technologies Institute and UK Energy Research Centre) and evaluating the Scottish Energy Efficiency Pilots (funding from Scottish ClimateXChange).
-Our research is used in 2017 Scottish Government Energy Strategy Consultations and 2013 UK Government Heat Strategy.
+With funding from UK Research and Innovation, our research group is studying comparative European heat and energy efficiency governance, and local and regional energy systems.
+Further work is evaluating the Energy Efficient Scotland Pilots (funding from Scottish ClimateXChange).
+Our research is used in 2017 Scottish Government Energy Strategy Consultations and 2018 UK Government Clean Growth: Transforming Heating

-I am co-director of the UK Energy Research Centre; a member of the Scottish Government Fuel Poverty Review Panel and Adviser on Scotland's Climate Change Plan and Energy Strategy; UK Government BEIS Steering Group on Heat Networks and Consumer Protection Research; RSE Inquiry into the Future of Energy in Scotland and I Chaired the 2016 Advisory Group on Heat and Energy Efficiency, UK Committee on Climate Change.
+I am co-director of the UK Energy Research Centre; a member of the Infrastructure Commission Scotland and Adviser on Scotland's Climate Change Plan and Energy Strategy; UK Government BEIS Social Research; and RSE Inquiry into the Future of Energy in Scotland.

 (2016) Hawkey, D., Webb, J., Lovell, H., McCrone, D., Tingey, M. and Winskel, M. Sustainable Urban Energy Policy: Heat and the City Abingdon: Routledge